joshwlewis/liner/README.md

 # Liner

 Lay a liner for your Ruby classes.
-Liner is designed to enhance simple classes with some common idioms and stay out of your way.
+Liner is a lightweight library designed to enhance simple classes with some conveniences and idioms while staying out of your way.

 ## Usage

+### Setup

 You can setup a Liner based class in any of these equivalent ways: